andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 ## Detect Language

-If you want to detect teh language on all pages you'll want to add the following to your routes.php at the top.
+If you want to detect the language on all pages you'll want to add the following to your routes.php at the top.

 ```php
 Route::when('*','detectLang');